shaunvaidyan/fantasymvp/README.md

 # FantasyMVP
 Fantasy Football Season in Review

-View Insights into your team's performance over the course of the NFL season!
+View Insights into your team's performance over the course of the NFL season extracted from the Sleeper.app API!

 [Sleeper API Documentation](https://docs.sleeper.app)